Founded in 2009

 Becky graduated with honors from the University of Wisconsin, Madison.
-As a chemical engineer, she worked at companies like Amoco, YDK America, and CIBA, specializing in industrial processes and production systems.
+As a chemical engineer, she specialized in industrial processes and production systems.
 Becky brought this knowledge and applied it to something she loved–making the finest distilled spirits in Virginia.
-Wine, grains, berries, it matters not.
-If there is a fruit, vegetable, tuber with starch or sugar in it, you can bet that Becky will try to distill it.

 Scott Harris, General Manager

-Scott graduated with honors from Georgia Tech.
+Scott graduated with honors and two degrees from Georgia Tech.
 He spent the last twenty years building a software career in telecommunication systems and government IT solutions and traded it all in for the chance to own and run his own distillery.
-Liquors of all types are his greatest love (besides Becky, of course).
-Whiskeys from Scotland, Ireland and the United States.
-Brandy from France and Germany.
-And an eclectic German bitters called Boonekamp.
-"It's good for the digestive!" as his old German grandmother used to say.
+As he likes to say, "Twenty years of government contracting taught me a great love of whisky!"

 At Catoctin Creek

 Scott and Becky are happy to be doing something together that they love: Producing the finest spirits in Virginia, completely and truly by hand.
-At Catoctin Creek, high quality spirits are our passion.
+At Catoctin Creek, Virginia Rye Whisky is our passion.

 More about our logos